-258 Conclusion and prospect
+Conclusion and Prospect

-259 EVs can be used as a potential treatment in health and disease because they can interact with 260 host cells and deliver long-distance molecules to neighboring bacteria and host cells 261 (Mandelbaum et al., 2023).
-Over the past few years, awareness of PEVs as promising 262 therapeutic sources has been growing rapidly (Krzyzek et al., 2023).
-The evidence collated in 263 this review suggests that PEVs might improve cognitive functioning in depression and 264 Alzheimer's disease via several mechanisms.
-Although PEVs can improve mental health and 265 psychological function, they can be offered as new medicines for common mental disorders, 266 some challenges and limitations should be addressed.
-267 First, considering that bacterial EVs contain proteins, peptides, carbohydrates, lipids, nucleic 268 acids, and bacterial metabolites (Yang et al., 2018), the bioactive components in PEVs should 269 include some of these components.
-Therefore, the characterization of which substances will be 270 included in PEVs and cause a transcriptional reaction must be made.
-Second, in some papers, 271 PEVs regulate the expression of epigenetic factors.
-Considering that epigenetic factors can 272 serve as the basic regulators of chromosome structures and the transcription of numerous genes, 273 PEV-induced changes in the epigenetic regulation of genes likely have genome-wide effects 274 (Kwon et al., 2023a).
-Given the massive genome-wide effects of PEVs, bioactive components 275 in PEVs might drive multiple arrays of signaling events to restore a homeostatic ability.
-Third 276 is the lack of uniform standards for the separation, purification, characterization, storage, and 277 quality control of PEVs.
-Due to the unique properties of PEVs, their separation and purification 278 methods may not completely imitate the manufacturing process.
-Finally, although the safety of 279 orally administered PEVs has been verified through animal experiments, their safety and 280 biocompatibility with other nasogastric pathways must be comprehensively evaluated.
-The 281 importance and potential application of PEVs in human health are not yet widely recognized.
+EVs can be used as a potential treatment in health and disease because they can interact with host cells and deliver long-distance molecules to neighboring bacteria and host cells (Mandelbaum et al., 2023).
+Over the past few years, awareness of PEVs as promising therapeutic sources has been growing rapidly (Krzyżek et al., 2023).
+The evidence collated in this review suggests that PEVs might improve cognitive functioning in depression and Alzheimer's disease via several mechanisms.
+Although PEVs can improve mental health and psychological function, they can be offered as new medicines for common mental disorders, some challenges and limitations should be addressed.

+First, considering that bacterial EVs contain proteins, peptides, carbohydrates, lipids, nucleic acids, and bacterial metabolites (Yang et al., 2018), the bioactive components in PEVs should include some of these components.
+Therefore, the characterization of which substances will be included in PEVs and cause a transcriptional reaction must be made.
+Second, in some papers, PEVs regulate the expression of epigenetic factors.
+Considering that epigenetic factors can serve as the basic regulators of chromosome structures and the transcription of numerous genes, PEVs-induced changes in the epigenetic regulation of genes likely have genome-wide effects (Kwon et al., 2023a).
+Given the massive genome-wide effects of PEVs, bioactive components in PEVs might drive multiple arrays of signaling events to restore a homeostatic ability.
+Third is the lack of uniform standards for the separation, purification, characterization, storage, and quality control of PEVs.
+Due to the unique properties of PEVs, their separation and purification methods may not completely imitate the manufacturing process.